cdktf/cdktf-provider-google/docs/computeForwardingRule.python.md

 - *Type:* typing.Union[bool, cdktf.IResolvable]

-This field is used along with the `backend_service` field for internal load balancing or with the `target` field for internal TargetInstance.
+This field is used along with the 'backend_service' field for internal load balancing or with the 'target' field for internal TargetInstance.

-If the field is set to `TRUE`, clients can access ILB from all regions.
+If the field is set to 'TRUE', clients can access ILB from all regions.

 Otherwise only allows access from clients in the same region as the internal load balancer.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.63.1/docs/resources/compute_forwarding_rule#allow_global_access ComputeForwardingRule#allow_global_access}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.64.0/docs/resources/compute_forwarding_rule#allow_global_access ComputeForwardingRule#allow_global_access}

 ---